grafana/tempo/docs/design-proposals/2022-04 TraceQL Concepts.md

 **Examples**

 Find traces that have more than 5 spans in any region:
 `by(region) | count() > 5 `

 ## Examples

-Any span matches an attribute
+Any span matches an attribute:
 `{ namespace = "prod" }`

-Two attributes appear on the same span
+Two attributes appear on the same span:
 `{ namespace = "prod" && http.status = 200 }`

-Two attributes appear anywhere within a trace.
+Two attributes appear anywhere within a trace:
 `{ namespace = "prod" } && { http.status = 200 }`

-Any span has a duration over one second.
+Any span has a duration over one second:
 `{ duration > 1s }`

-The trace as a whole has a duration of over one second.
+The trace as a whole has a duration of over one second:
 `max(end) - min(start) > 1s`

 Any span has a duration of over one second and any span has a specific attribute.
-These spans can be the same or different.
+These spans can be the same or different:
 `max(duration) > 1s && { namespace = "prod" }`

-A trace has over 5 spans with http.status = 200 in any given namespace.
+A trace has over 5 spans with http.status = 200 in any given namespace:
 `by(namespace) | { http.status = 200 } | count() > 5`

-A trace passed through two regions in a specific order.
+A trace passed through two regions in a specific order:
 `{ region = "eu-west-0" } >> { region = "eu-west-1" }`

-A trace sees network latency > 1s when passing between any two services.
+A trace sees network latency > 1s when passing between any two services:
 `{ parent.service.name != service.name } | max(parent.duration - duration) > 1s`

 ### Shorthand

 The following rules are proposed to make using TraceQL easy to use for simple cases.

 1. A bare condition is wrapped in `{}`
   `http.status = 200` -> `{ http.status = 200 }`

-2. Multiple bare conditions are individually wrapped in `{}` `http.status = 200 && namespace = "prod"` ->
+2. Multiple bare conditions are individually wrapped in `{}`
+  `http.status = 200 && namespace = "prod"` ->
    `{ http.status = 200 } && { namespace = "prod" }`